dolittle/Studio/Source/DevTool/README.md

 * BUG: Unselect microservice when navigating to something else
 * Missing faulty RunState - we need to know if it didn't start as expected

+* BUG: Displaying 'unknown' for runstate at startup - make sure we set the correct run state for all apps and microservices loaded
+* BUG: Security errors on startup
+* BUG: Multiple windows being opened using start:dev script

 * Limit # of bytes / lines we accumulate for logs both for containers and processes

 * Need to be able to add existing microservice